 Here’s a rundown of how the switching process works when you use our free service.

 Fill out our easy application form on our website.
-We’ll use this to work out the best value energy deals available for your home.
-We’ll then get in contact to arrange a good time to call.
+Once we receive this information, we’ll work out the best value energy deals available for your home.
+We’ll then get in touch to arrange a good time to call.

 Get connected in one call

 In just one phone call we can set you up with a new supplier and tariff for your new home, to help you get some of those sweet, sweet savings.
-We’ll talk you through your different options to ensure we find the right plan for you.
-We’re here to answer any questions you have about the switch, and guide you through the process every step of the way.
+We’ll talk you through your different options to ensure we find the right plan for you, answer any questions you have about the switch, and guide you through the process every step of the way.

 What happens next?

 We will submit an energy switch request to your new supplier.
 You’ll then start a compulsory two week ‘cooling off period’.
-During this time, you have the right to change your mind and cancel the energy switch if you have a change of heart.
+During this time, you have the right to change your mind and cancel the energy switch for any reason.

 Once this two-week period has ended, your new supplier will let your current supplier at the new property know about your switch.
 Between them they will arrange a date to switch your energy supply.

 Including the two-week cooling off period, the process takes around three weeks to switch your energy supply to your new provider.